 In object detection, which includes the localization of object classes, people have trained their systems by giving bounding boxes around exemplars of a given class label.
 Here we show that the classification of object classes, i.e. the flagging of their presence without their localization, also benefits from the estimation of bounding boxes, even when these are not supplied as part of the training.
-The approach can also be interpreted as exploiting nonuniform pyramidal schemes.
+The approach can also be interpreted as exploiting non-uniform pyramidal schemes.
 As a matter of fact, we demonstrate that similar schemes are also helpful for action class recognition.

-In this paper we address the classification of objects (e.g. person or car) and actions (e.g. hugging or eating) (Pinz 2005) in the sense of PASCAL VOC (Everingham et al. 2007), i.e. indicating their presence but not their spatial/temporal localization (the latter is referred to as detection in VOC parlance).
-The more successful methods are based on a uniform pyramidal representation built on a visual word vocabulary (Boureau et al. 2010; Lazebnik et al. 2006; Wang et al. 2010).
+In this paper we address the classification of objects (e.g. person or car) and actions (e.g. hugging or eating) [27] in the sense of PASCAL VOC [10], i.e. indicating their presence but not their spatial/temporal localization (the latter is referred to as detection in VOC parlance).
+The more successful methods are based on a uniform pyramidal representation built on a visual word vocabulary [20,39,5].
 The focus then is often on the best features to use.
 In this paper, we augment the classification through an orthogonal idea, i.e. by adding more flexible spatial information.
 This will be formulated more generally as inferring additional unobserved or 'latent' dependent parameters.
 In particular, we focus on two such types of parameters:

-- The first type specifies a cropping operation.
+The first type specifies a cropping operation.
 This determines a bounding box in the image.
-This box serves to eliminate non-representative object parts and background. - The second type specifies a splitting operation.
+This box serves to eliminate non-representative object parts and background.

+- The second type specifies a splitting operation.
 It corresponds to a non-uniform image decomposition into 4 quadrants or temporal decomposition of a spatio-temporal volume into 2 video sub-sequences.